Illinois Chamber of Commerce calls for hold on minimum wage increase

 SPRINGFIELD, Ill. — The Illinois Chamber of commerce is calling for a hold on the minimum wage hike that takes effect July 1, 2020.

-"The statewide minimum wage increase is just another burden on small businesses struggling to rehire workers and cut this historic unemployment rate caused by the COVID-19 Recession,"- Illinois Chamber President and CEO Todd Maisch.
+"The statewide minimum wage increase is just another burden on small businesses struggling to rehire workers and cut this historic unemployment rate caused by the COVID-19 Recession," Illinois Chamber President and CEO Todd Maisch said.

 The Chamber president says delaying the minimum wage increase would help small businesses recover from the COVID-19 crisis.

-"This statewide wage increase in the face of unprecedented unemployment will ensure more businesses never reopen or rehire."
+"This statewide wage increase in the face of unprecedented unemployment will ensure more businesses never reopen or rehire," Maisch said.